timidri/puppet-dellemc-unity/README.md

     url file:///absolute/path/to/vsa.conf
     ```

+3. The module needs the `faraday-cookie_jar` gem to function.
+Install the gem:
+    ```shell
+    sudo /opt/puppetlabs/puppet/bin/gem install faraday-cookie_jar --no-ri --no-rdoc
+    ```

-1. The bolt tasks need `faraday-cookie_jar` gem to be available in the bolt gem path to enable cookie handling during authenticated communication with the Unisphere API.
+4. The bolt tasks need `faraday-cookie_jar` gem to be available in the bolt gem path to enable cookie handling during authenticated communication with the Unisphere API.
 Install the gem as follows:

     ```shell
     sudo /opt/puppetlabs/bolt/bin/gem install faraday-cookie_jar --no-ri --no-rdoc
     ```

-1. Create a Bolt inventory file to tell Bolt where the Unisphere API lives:
+5. Create a Bolt inventory file to tell Bolt where the Unisphere API lives:

     ```yaml
     version: 2